sensedeep/onedoc/docs/api/table/constructor/constructor.md

 | value | `function` | Function to evaluate value templates.
 Default null. |
 | warn | `boolean` | Emit warnings.
 Default true. |

-The `client` property must be an initialized [AWS DocumentClient](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/DynamoDB/DocumentClient.html).
-The DocumentClient API is currently supported by the AWS v2 API.
-The recently released AWS v3 API does not yet support the DocumentClient API (stay tuned - See [Issue](https://github.com/sensedeep/dynamodb-onetable/issues/2)).
+The `client` property must be an initialized [DynamoDBClient](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/clients/client-dynamodb/classes/dynamodbclient.html) instance.
+For the old AWS V2 SDK, you supply a [AWS DocumentClient](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/DynamoDB/DocumentClient.html) instance.

 By default, OneTable will not write `null` values to the database rather, it will remove the corresponding attribute from the item.
 If you set the `nulls` property to true, `null` values will be written via `create` or `update`.
 You can also define `nulls` on a model attribute basis via the schema.